AndoryuRenoa/MochiJumpLevelEditor/README.md

 Next up:

-Create logging file for LevelEditor APP and wait for issue that causes APP to shut down after a week of continuous running.
+Create logging file for LevelEditor APP and wait for issue that causes APP to shut down after a week of continuous running:

 logging.level.org.springframework.web = DEBUG
 logging.level.org.hibernate = ERROR
 logging.file = /{$Directory}/Logging.log

 I need to change the client to import levels individually, the returnAll api causes a significant increase in CPU usage at this point.
 This needs to be implemented here in controller and repository classes.
 I must've removed that prior to last commit.